BJL13-Enterprise-Solutions/Org-Website/docs/_pages/about.md

 # About BJL13 Enterprise Solutions

-BJL13 is a queer- and disability-owned public-benefit LLC headquartered in Merriam, Kansas.
+BJL13 is a queer- and disability-owned public-benefit LLC headquartered in the Kansas City metropolitan area.

 We design ethical, community-first technologies that empower people — not systems.
 Our focus areas include: